25 years building, investing and auditing AI — before it was called AI.

 // thesis

 Building AI is getting easier.
 Keeping AI in production is still hard.
-Committing the right human in the loop — that is the real challenge.
+Committing the right human in the loop - that's the challenge.

 // what drives me